-After the first 30 minutes has passed, perform your first set of stretch and folds (number 1 below).
+After the first 30 minutes have passed, perform your first set of stretch and folds (number 1 below).

 Deciding when it is time to stop bulk fermentation and begin your preshape takes a bit of practice.
-Typically it’s around 4 hours but it can depend on many factors, such as final dough temperature, ambient temperature and percentage of levain used in the mix.
+Typically it’s around 4 hours, but it can depend on many factors, such as final dough temperature, ambient temperature and percentage of levain used in the mix.
 The dough should look jiggly, risen by some percentage (around 30-40% is a good general rule) and it should hold its shape in the bowl.
 You’ll see a slightly domed top, especially where the dough meets the bowl’s sides.
-For me bulk was a bit less than 4 hours, around 3:45.
+For me, bulk was a little over 3 hours.

 Be flexible here.
-If your dough looks like it’s moving faster than your normal baking schedule it might be wise to cut bulk short by 15-30 minutes.
+If your dough looks like it's moving faster than your normal baking schedule it might be wise to cut bulk as short as necessary.

 Take the dough out of your bulk container and divide the mass into two halves.
 Pre-shape into two loosely shaped boules to rest for 25 minutes.
 Cover with inverted bowls or damp towels to keep the resting dough moist.

 After your pre-shape rest, shape each dough mass into whatever shape you prefer, boule or batard.
-If you have any figs popping out try to gently poke them back into the dough.
+If you have any figs popping out, try to poke them back into the dough.
 It’s not critical, but sometimes these figs at the outside will scorch a bit in the oven.

 Pop them into your baskets, cover with wrap & toss them into the fridge immediately.
-This recipe moves fast and we want to get the dough’s temperature down as fast as possible.
+This recipe moves fast, and we want to get the dough’s temperature down as quickly as possible.
 I almost like to think of the proof for this recipe just the same as a 100% whole wheat sourdough: fermentation moves at quite the clip.

-Keep an eye on the bread as you get close to the end, it can color and burn on you rather quickly, thus my need for dropping the end of the bake to 425ºF.
+Keep an eye on the bread as you get close to the end, it can color and burn on you rather quickly.

-A very rich taste, but it does not push things too far.
-We find ourselves eating this bread very simply, no toppings save for a pad of good quality salted butter or a few slices of salted prosciutto.
+A vibrant taste with this fig and fennel sourdough, but it does not push things too far.
+We find ourselves eating this bread very simply with no toppings save for a pad of good quality salted butter or a few slices of salted prosciutto.
 It is not too sweet, but the salty-sweet combination is just divine.
 Somewhat counterintuitively this bread is of a very rustic nature.
-You’d think with the tiny chopped figs and delicate fennel seed you’d have a dainty loaf, but the end result is more of a hearty loaf.
+You'd think with the chopped figs and delicate fennel seed you'd have a delicate loaf, but the result is more of a hearty loaf.

-But before we get to the success, let’s look at an outtake.
+But before we get to the success, let’s look at an outtake in developing this fig and fennel sourdough recipe.
 I mentioned previously to watch your dough as this recipe, with those sweet and starchy figs, can quickly overproof.
 Here’s a shot of one of my loaves that unfortunately went a bit too far.
-It still baked up ok, but the crumb was not as open as I’d like and overall a more compact loaf with less-than-stellar rise.
+It still baked up ok, but the crumb was not as open as I’d like and overall a more compact loaf with the less-than-stellar rise.

 Now that’s fermentation.
 Watch this dough, even in the fridge!
-Alternatively you could let proof at room temperature for a few hours and just bake it straightaway sans the cold retard.
+Alternatively, you could let proof at room temperature for a few hours and bake it straightaway sans the cold retard.

 Crackly.
 Thin.
 Colorful.
-All adjectives I’d used to describe the crust.
-You almost wouldn’t know of the wonderful fruit inside this bread except for the few figs that pop out to let you know there is something else going on inside.
-The thin crust can easily be torn and you’ll find yourself doing just that to get another piece that may have a hidden fig inside.
+All adjectives I’d used to describe the crust on this fig and fennel sourdough.
+You almost wouldn’t know of the beautiful fruit inside this bread except for the few figs that pop out to let you know there is something else going on inside.
+The thin crust can easily be torn, and you'll find yourself doing just that to get another piece that may have a hidden fig inside.

-A heavy loaf in the hand, and rightly so with around 400g of figs. The interior stays moist for days and is very tender.
+A heavy loaf in hand, and rightly so with around 400g of figs. The interior stays moist for days and is very tender.
 If I had to place an adjective on the crumb to sum it up: delectable.
-As you slice you’ll dig into caverns of figs, sometimes yanking them out of their hiding spot and sometimes slicing right though them.
+As you slice, you'll dig into caverns of figs, sometimes yanking them out of their hiding spot and sometimes slicing right through them.
 A very rustic loaf!

-The aroma of fennel at each slice hits you first, but is only barely noticeable when taking a bite.
+The aroma of fennel at each slice hits you first but is only barely noticeable when taking a bite.
 I like it this way.
-When you snag a fig it’s a surprise as the bread isn’t completely laden with them to overpower things.
-A perfect balance of the two.
+When you snag a fig, it’s a surprise as the bread isn’t utterly laden with them to overpower things.
+A perfect balance between the two.

 These two loaves found their way over to my parent’s place for lunch.
-As we ate the bread straight from the cutting board I looked outside to see my dad’s latest fig tree with not one but a cluster of figs coming into season.
-It seems that he has finally arrived on that perfect maintenance schedule for his tree, and I found myself walking outside to gently pinch them to see if they were ready… no, not yet.
+As we ate the loaf of fig and fennel sourdough bread straight from the cutting board, I looked outside to see my dad’s latest fig tree with not one but a cluster of figs coming into the season.
+It seems that he has finally arrived on that perfect maintenance schedule for his tree, and I found myself walking outside to pinch them to see if they were ready… no, not yet.